Round banneton(5% off with code TSG5) | Size I'm Using: Round - Smooth MD

 Score and Bake

-Preheat oven to 450°F (230°C) with Dutch oven inside.
-Transfer dough to parchment.
-Mist surface with water, then dust lightly with rice flour.
+Preheat the oven to 450°F (230°C) with the Dutch oven inside.
+Transfer the dough to parchment paper, seam-side down.
+Mist the surface with water, then dust lightly with rice flour.

-Place in Dutch oven and bake with lid on for 25 minutes.
-Remove lid and bake for 10-15 minutes more, or until golden brown and the internal temperature is 205-210°F (96-99°C).
+Place the dough in the Dutch oven and bake with the lid on for 25 minutes.
+Remove the lid and bake for 10–15 minutes more, or until golden brown and the internal temperature reaches 205–210°F (96–99°C).

-Cool on a wire rack for at least 90 minutes before slicing.
+Cool on a wire rack for 90 minutes before slicing to reveal the red, white, and blue interior!